corvinedev/AlBhedify/README.md

   - Set position: `\PX[n]` and `\PY[n]`
   - Set font size: `\FS[n]`
   - Display icon: `\I[n]`
 - When the `Use Colors` parameter is `true`, this plugin will add color control codes (`\C[n]`) into the translated text.
-If the last character in the translated text is AlBhedified, then the `Normal Color` color code will get added after it to ensure that any text after the translated text is rendered in the normal text color.
+The `Normal Color` color code will get added after the last AlBhedified character to ensure that any text after the translated text is rendered in the normal text color.